Jane Austen in popular culture: India, Pakistan, and Bangladesh

-The global appeal of Austen today can be seen in that Bollywood regularly produces versions of Austen's books reset in modern India and adjusted to the style of Indian films, which forbid kissing and always include a number of musical numbers regardless of whether they have any connection to the plot.
-Austen's books often feature match-making parents, which gives her stories a particular resonance in India, where the majority of marriages are still arranged today.
+The global appeal of Austen today can be seen in that Bollywood regularly produces versions of Austen's books reset in modern India and adjusted to the style of Indian films, which forbid kissing and often include several musical numbers.
+Austen's books often feature match-making parents, which gives her stories a particular resonance in India, where the majority of marriages are arranged.
 The British colony of India, which was ruled by the East India Company until 1858, and as a Crown colony from 1858 to 1947, came to include all of modern India, Pakistan, and Bangladesh.
-English as an academic discipline began in 19th century India as British officials of the Raj set out to teach English to their Indian subjects, and as a result, any middle-class Indian, Pakistani and Bangladeshi from the time of the Raj until the present is familiar with Austen's books, giving her books the sort of "cultural capital" appeal in modern India, Pakistan and Bangladesh similar to the United States.
-Austen's stories which feature "love marriages" as the heroine marries a man with whom she falls in love with, and gains the approval of her parents in the process, are very popular with women from middle-class Indian families, the vast majority of whom are in or are destined for arranged marriages set up by their parents to men that they generally don't know.
-In India, Sense and Sensibility has turned into the 2000 Tamil language film Kandukondain Kandukondain and the 2014 Hindi language soap opera Kumkum Bhagya; Emma has adopted as the 2010 film Aisha; and Pride and Prejudice into the 2004 film Bride and Prejudice.
-In Bride and Prejudice, Elizabeth Bennet becomes Lalita Bakshi (Aishwarya Rai), the daughter of a Sikh grandee living in a decaying mansion left over by the Raj in Amritsar; Mr. Darcy is an American billionaire visiting the Punjab to attend a wedding; Mr. Bingley becomes Mr. Balraj, a second generation Indo-British lawyer who has come to the Punjab in search of a traditional Sikh woman to marry; Lieutenant Wickham becomes Johnny Wickham, a British backpacker looking for the "real India"; and Mr. Collins becomes Mr. Kholi, a sanctimonious Sikh who has made a fortune in Silicon Valley.
+English as an academic discipline began in 19th century India as British officials of the Raj set out to teach English to their Indian subjects, and as a result, many middle-class Indians, Pakistanis and Bangladeshis are familiar with Austen's books.
+The love marriages featured in Austen's stories are popular with women from middle-class Indian families, the vast majority of whom are in or are destined for arranged marriages set up by their parents to men that they generally don't know.
+In India, Sense and Sensibility was adapted into the 2000 Tamil language film Kandukondain Kandukondain and the 2014 Hindi language soap opera Kumkum Bhagya; Emma has been adapted as the 2010 film Aisha; and Pride and Prejudice into the 2004 film Bride and Prejudice.